phrase/phrase-android/README.md

 }
 ```
 > Former versions of the Phrase SDK relied on a Phrase wrapped Context.
 This is not necessary any more.
-Only drawback is that build in Android translation functions like `Context.getSting()` will not return Phrase translations any more.
+Only drawback is that build in Android translation functions like `Context.getString()` will not return Phrase translations any more.
 This change will mitigate possible issues in combination with components which dynamically register own resources.
 Most popular example is `WebView`.

 Translations can be used as usual in layouts: